chtenb/chtenb.github.io/blog/rop-cs-1.md

 In functional programming languages such a construct _does_ exist and is called a https://en.wikipedia.org/wiki/Tagged_union[Discriminated Union].
 But C-like languages, including C#, do not have support for such a type.
 Luckily C# has had added lots of language features over the years that make it possible to emulate discriminated unions and use them in a relatively convenient and type-safe way.
-In the link:/?page=rop-cs-2[next part] of this series we will have a look at one way of implementing explicit failure in C#: a `Result` type with two subtypes, the `Success` type for the success path and the `Failure` type for the failure path.
+In the [next part](/?page=rop-cs-2) of this series we will have a look at one way of implementing explicit failure in C#: a `Result` type with two subtypes, the `Success` type for the success path and the `Failure` type for the failure path.

 ### Default values or Try-Parse vs the `Failure` type
 If performance is critical and you need to avoid as many allocations as possible, then using default values or the Try-Parse Pattern may be a good fit.